roburstnetwork/roburst.network/_posts/2018-03-21-korean-whitepaper.md

 ---
 date: 2018-03-21
-title: Korean Whitepaper and Lightpaper is available!
+title: Korean Whitepaper and Lightpaper are available!
 categories:
   - whitepaper
+  - lightpaper
   - news
 ---

-We have updated the Korean translation of our whitepaper in the Download section.
+We have updated the Korean translation of our whitepaper and lightpaper in the Download section.
 If you speaks Korean, you may want to take a look there.
 Or simply view it here!

 # Lightpaper
 <object data="{{site.baseurl}}/downloads/lightpaper_kr.pdf" type="application/pdf" width="100%" height="800px">